Chicago - Special Exhibits

 A Celebration of Color

 Whatever your style…quilt colorfully!
-This new judged competition and exhibit is open to quilters working in any style who like to play with color and design to create a vibrant work!
+This annual judged competition is open to quilters working in any style, and who like to play with color to create a vibrant work!
 A $5,000 Best of Show Award and three $1,000 prizes each in Traditional, Modern, and Art categories will be awarded.
-This exhibit makes its Festival debut in Chicago.
+This exhibit is making its Festival debut in Chicago.

 Traditional Midwest and Canadian Quilts

-An exhibit of traditional-style quilts by artists from the midwest states of Illinois, Indiana, Kentucky, Minnesota, Missouri, Iowa, Wisconsin, Michigan, Ohio, and the provinces of Manitoba and Ontario in Canada.
+This exhibit features traditional-style quilts by artists from the midwest states of Illinois, Indiana, Kentucky, Minnesota, Missouri, Iowa, Wisconsin, Michigan, Ohio, North Dakota, South Dakota, Nebraska, and the provinces of Manitoba and Ontario in Canada.
 This exhibit makes its Festival debut in Chicago.